matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ## Introduction

-On Ethereum, there are two types of accounts: [externally owned accounts (EOAs)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) and [contracts accounts](https://ethereum.org/en/developers/docs/accounts/#contract-accounts).
+On Ethereum there are two types of accounts: [externally owned accounts (EOAs)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) and [contracts accounts](https://ethereum.org/en/developers/docs/accounts/#contract-accounts).
 The former type is the only one that can initiate transactions, while the latter is the only one that can implement arbitrary logic.
-For some use-cases, like smart-contract wallets or privacy protocols, this difference can creates a lot of friction.
+For some use-cases, like smart-contract wallets or privacy protocols, this difference can create a lot of friction.
-As a result they require L1 relayers, e.g. an EOA to help facilitate transactions from a smart-contract wallet.
+As a result, such applications require L1 relayers, e.g. an EOA to help facilitate transactions from a smart-contract wallet.

 Accounts in zkSync 2.0 can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
-This feature is called "account abstraction" and it is aimed to resolve the issues described above.
+This feature is called "account abstraction" and it aims to resolve the issues described above.

 ::: warning Unstable feature